broadinstitute/warp/website/docs/Pipelines/SlideSeq_Pipeline/README.md

 #### 6. Merging counts and metrics data into Loom-formatted matrix

-The [SlideSeqLoomOutput](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/LoomUtils.wdl) task uses a custom python script to merge the converted STARsolo count matrix and the bead and gene metrics into a Loom-formatted bead-by-gene matrix. **These counts are raw and unfiltered.**
+The [SlideSeqLoomOutput](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/LoomUtils.wdl) task uses a custom python script to merge the converted STARsolo count matrix and the cell (bead) and gene metrics into a Loom-formatted bead-by-gene matrix. **These counts are raw and unfiltered.**

 <!--- comment about loom matrix overview doc --->